strandfield/yasl/README.md

 ```
 First day of the week is: lundi
-Second month of the year is: f�vrier
+Second month of the year is: février
 You are probably living in France
-Your language: fran�ais
+Your language: français
 ```

 That should give you a decent hint at how my computer is configured. :wink: